Mercedes-Benz C-Class (W205): AMG C 63/C 63 S Coupe & Cabriolet (2016–2022)

 Mercedes-Benz also revealed the high-performance C 63 coupe from Mercedes-AMG at the 2015 Frankfurt Auto Show.
 The C 63 coupe features many distinct design elements to set it apart from its tamer sibling.
 The most obvious is the aggressive front bumper, which features larger scoops to feed more air to the car's twin-turbocharged 4.0-litre V-8 as well as to its high-performance brakes.
 The grille is also unique, and the hood features some muscular ripples that the regular C-Class Coupe does not.

 The C 63 coupe also benefits from a wider track, as evidenced by the pumped wheel arches.
 The wheels are also bigger on the Mercedes-AMG model with 19 inches in diameter.
-The C-Class Coupe comes with 18-in wheels as standard.
+The C-Class Coupe comes with 18-inch wheels as standard.

 The mechanical package is almost identical to the C 63 sedan.
 This means 469 hp in the C 63 coupe and 503 hp for the S-badged model.
 Drive will be to the rear wheels only, via a paddle-shifted, seven-speed automatic transmission.